dasanchez/dasanchez.github.io/posts/07_OpenCV.md

 ---
 [Home](/)

-# Set up a Python development environment for computer vision in Windows
+# Set up Python for computer vision in Windows

 I am teaching myself computer vision and Python at the same time.
 These are the packages I have installed to get going: